IUREDCap/redcap-etl-module/tests/web/README.md

     * the project has no ETL configurations
     * the project has an API token with export permission

-5. Create a REDCap-ETL enabled project for the non-admin user where:
+5. In REDCap, create a REDCap-ETL enabled project for the non-admin user where:

     * the title of the project is unique
     * the project is created by importing the REDCap-ETL [Repeating Forms](https://github.com/IUREDCap/redcap-etl/blob/master/tests/projects/RepeatingForms.REDCap.xml) project file